 Through the images below, let me try to take you through the process from dyeing of the cotton to the end result which is the blanket and yoga mats.

-All the props that we sell through our website comes through these small artisans.
+All the props that we sell through our website comes through these artisans.
 Nothing is automated.
-Each bolster, meditation cushion and eye pillow are filled by hand and stitched to bring us ease and comfort during yoga
+Each bolster, meditation cushion and eye pillow are filled by hand and stitched to bring us ease and comfort during yoga.

 Water recycling at the Dyeing Centre

 The mini water treatment plant is within the facility.
-After the dyeing, the water is treated here and then recycled within the facility so as to cause no harm to the environment.
+After the dyeing, water is treated here and recycled within the facility – Hence, no harm to the environment.

 Dyeing process for the cotton yarns

 AZO FREE dyes are used for coloring .
-Large steel rods carry the yarns inside this large barrel.
+You can see the large steel rods holding the yarns inside.
 The dye is then applied in the right quantity to get the desired colors.
 The image does not do justice to the beauty of these dyed cotton yarns.
-That is me in front of the machines, all smiles about the beauty and simplicity of it all.
+You can see me in front of the machines, all smiles about the beauty and simplicity of it all.

 The dyed yarns ready to be dried in the machines